 Time and again, experts and toppers alike have recommended solving NEET mock tests as it comprises a multi-pronged approach to prepare for NEET by helping candidates work on their weak areas, test their conceptual understanding and get into the necessary exam temperament.
-Careers360 presents here the important inputs shared by medical entrance experts and previous years medical entrance toppers on the strategies and reasons to practise mock tests for NEET 2018.
+Careers360 presents here the important inputs shared by medical entrance experts and previous years medical entrance toppers on the strategies and reasons to practise on How to prepare for NEET 2018 using mock tests.

 NEET 2018 will consist of 180 questions to be completed in 180 minutes.
 Besides the time constraint, another factor that usually adds pressure on candidates is the presence of negative marking.
 Mock tests of NEET are designed keeping the actual exam pattern in mind and thus provide the perfect platform for aspirants to simulate the exam day conditions so that they can develop preparation strategies accordingly.
 Given below is a lowdown on the major benefits of solving mock tests as per the viewpoints of experts and previous years’ medical entrance toppers.

 Prepare for NEET 2019 with concept and topic wise videos by exam experts.
 Get the complete course videos direct to your inbox.
 Click to Subscribe

 You May Also Be Interested In:

 Solving NEET mock tests will help aspirants get familiar with the exam pattern and get a clear picture of what type of questions can be asked from different chapters.
 According to Anand Nagarajan, the expert from T.I.M.E.
 Chennai, “Test series and mocks are very important to get into the exam mindset and to begin to thinking in the manner suitable for the exam.”

 2. Time Management